Finding a Top Financial Advisor Firm in Connecticut

 Symmetry Partners, LLC

-Glastonbury-based financial advisor firm Symmetry Partners, LLC has nearly $4 billion in assets under management (AUM).
-That’s $800 million more than the second firm on this list, Bradley, Foster & Sargent, Inc. Despite the amount of assets under its management, the firm employs just 18 advisors who work with the firm’s more than 16,000 individual clients.
+Glastonbury-based financial advisor firm Symmetry Partners, LLC has more than $4 billion in assets under management (AUM).
+That’s nearly $800 million more than the second firm on this list, Bradley, Foster & Sargent, Inc. Despite the amount of assets under its management, the firm employs just 18 advisors who work with the firm’s more than 16,000 individual clients.
 Of those individual clients, only 2% are high-net-worth individuals.
 The firm also serves trusts, corporations, pension and profit-sharing plans, government entities and charities.

 The fee-only firm’s account minimum varies depending on the type of account you want to open.
 For example, mutual fund portfolios call for at least $10,000 in investable assets, while AltAxis and exchange-traded fund (ETF) portfolios require a $25,000 minimum.